dasatti/jquery-editable-table/README.md

        //configuration variables will go here, all of them are optional
        //Update callback
        onUpdate : function(data, callback){
-           //perform ajax or what ever with the data
+           //perform what ever you want with the data, usually ajax call to server to update record
-           //execute the callback to inform editable table about update status, For ajax place it in success callback callback({
+           //execute the callback to inform editable table about update status, For ajax place following in success callback callback({
                success : 1 //1 or 0 | required
                errors : ["Error 1", "Error 2"] //Put errors here is there was some error in update | optional